July 20th to July 24th

 This course is organised in the framework of teacher training activities of the European School Innovation Academy.

-Once again NUCLIO and IAC (Instituto de Astrofísica de Canárias) join hands to promote another unforgettable Education Adventure in the Canary Islands.
-This year’s main theme will be Exoplanets.
+NUCLIO and IAC (Instituto de Astrofísica de Canarias) join hands to promote another unforgettable Education Adventure in the Canary Islands with a special edition entirely online.
+This year’s main theme will be “Exploring Stars and Other Worlds”.
 Do you think you can involve your students in real research experiences?
 Could you or one of your students discover a new planet around another star?
 Well, the answer is yes and it is not as hard as you think.
 By introducing innovative learning methodologies, you will be able to deliver curriculum content while bringing research and space exploration much closer to their reality.

 This course is organized by the IAC and NUCLIO (the coordinators of the Galileo Teacher Training Program) and is carried out in collaboration with the Faulkes Telescope Education Team, the National Schools’ Observatory and CESAR (ESA’s education efforts at ESAC in Madrid) .